agr78/mSMV/README.md

 <p align="center">
 <img width="500" src=https://github.com/agr78/mSMV/assets/69256818/3d619d71-2fae-48cc-b7ad-8bdd4d78024f>
 </p>
 Residual background field is a major source of shadow artifacts in QSM.
 The `mSMV` algorithm filters large field magnitude values near the border, where the extreme values of the harmonic background field are located.
-Further details can be found in <a href="publications.html" onclick="window.open('publications.html', '_self');">Publications</a>.
+Further details can be found in <a href="#publications" onclick="window.open('#publications', '_self');">Publications</a>.

 ## Installation
 Clone the repository with: